tum-pbs/pbdl-book/supervised.md

-Supervised Learning
+Supervised Training
 =======================

 _Supervised_ here essentially means: "doing things the old fashioned way".
-Old fashioned in the context of deep learning (DL), of course, so it's still fairly new, and old fashioned of course also doesn't always mean bad.
+Old fashioned in the context of deep learning (DL), of course, so it's still fairly new.
+Also, "old fashioned" of course also doesn't always mean bad
+- it's just that we'll be able to do better than simple supervised training later on.

-In a way this viewpoint is a starting point for all projects one would encounter in the context of DL, and hence is worth studying.
+In a way, the viewpoint of "supervised training" is a starting point for all projects one would encounter in the context of DL, and hence is worth studying.
 And although it typically yields inferior results to approaches that more tightly couple with physics, it nonetheless can be the only choice in certain application scenarios where no good model equations exist.

 ## Problem Setting

-For supervised learning, we're faced with an unknown function $f^*(x)=y$, collect lots of pairs of data $[x_0,y_0], ...[x_n,y_n]$ (the training data set) and directly train a NN to represent an approximation of $f^*$ denoted as $f$, such that $f(x)=y$.
+For supervised training, we're faced with an unknown function $f^*(x)=y$, collect lots of pairs of data $[x_0,y_0], ...[x_n,y_n]$ (the training data set) and directly train a NN to represent an approximation of $f^*$ denoted as $f$, such that $f(x)=y$.